Ezibenroc/PyRoaringBitMap/README.md

 bm1 | bm2 = BitMap([3, 18, 27, 42])
 ```

-**Warning:** An important feature which still misses is a method to remove an element.

-Moreover, it seems that the creation of a new `BitMap` instance is very slow.
+Warning: the creation of a new `BitMap` instance from a Python `list` is quite slow.
 This is mainly due to the verification of the data consistency (i.e. checking that we have integers between 0 and 2^32-1) and the conversion from the Python data structure to a C array.
 We should find a way to improve that in a near future.

+Creating a `BitMap` from a `range` object is much more efficient (e.g. `bm = BitMap(range(2**30))`), since the verifications only have to be done on the bounds of the range.